RamVasuthevan/TorontoLobbyistRegistry/README.md

     - TorontoLobbyistRegistry.db hard coded in
     - Called Downloader and Parser
     - Need to be able to given existing zip file
+# Generator
+- Generates zip file of yaml files for Jekyll

+# Util
+- Dataclasses for LobbyParser